dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @_

-You see that "@s" is required, so enter the "s" and *etm* prompts you for the value for the start option
+You see that `@s` is required, so add the `s` and *etm* will prompt you for the value for the start option and describe the type of input required.

         start
         starting date or datetime